 About Cure Medical:

 Cure Medical is the only medical device company that donates 10% of net income from every catheter we make to fund medical research in pursuit of a cure for paralysis and urinary retention.
 Thank you for choosing a Cure!
-Visit Cure Medical at the New York Metro Abilities Expo, May 4-6, 2018.Pre-Register for Abilities Expo Today...It's Free!
+Visit Cure Medical at the Chicago Abilities Expo, June 29 - July 1, 2018.Pre-Register for Abilities Expo Today...It's Free!